YameiSong/YameiSong.github.io/docs/_posts/2023-11-19-database-systems3.md

 | Elimination of redundancy due to functional dependency | Most | Yes   |
 | Lossless Join                                          | Yes  | Yes   |
 | Dependency preservation due to functional dependency   | Yes  | Maybe |

+### Decomposition

+A decomposition of a relation scheme, R, is a set of relation schemes 𝑅1, ... , 𝑅𝑛 such that 𝑅𝑖 ⊆ 𝑅 for each 𝑖, and $$\cup_{i=1}^{n}R_{i} = R$$

+This is called the attribute preservation condition of decomposition.

+A good decomposition should also have the following two properties:

+1. the dependency preservation property
+2. the nonadditive (or lossless) join property

+> A naive decomposition: each relation has only attribute.

+#### Dependency-preserving

+A decomposition D = {R1, ..., Rn} of R is **dependency-preserving** with respect to a set F of FDs if
+$$(F_{1} \cup ...\cup F_{n})+ = F+$$

+where Fi means the projection of F onto Ri.

+The **projection** of F on 𝑅𝑖, denoted by 𝜋𝑅𝑖(F), where 𝑅𝑖 is a subset of R, is the set of dependencies X → Y in F+ such that the attributes in X ∪ 𝑌 are all contained in 𝑅𝑖.

+#### Lossless join

+A decomposition {R1, ..., Rm} of R is a **lossless join** decomposition with respect to a set F of FDs if for every relation instance r that satisfies F:
+$$r=\pi_{R1}(r)\bowtie\pi_{Rn}(r)$$

+**Theorem:**

+The decomposition {R1, R2} of R is lossless if the common attributes R1 ∩ R2
+form a superkey for either R1 or R2.

+**Note:**

+- The word loss in lossless refers to loss of information
+- The word loss in lossless does not refer to a loss of tuples

+In fact,
+- A decomposition without the lossless join property leads to additional spurious tuples after NATURAL JOIN operations.
+- These additional tuples contribute to erroneous or invalid information.
+- A decomposition with a lossless join property will not lead to additional tuples.
+Therefore, it is also known as non-additive join.

+#### Test lossless join property

+**Algorithm:**

+**Step 1.**

+Create a matrix S, each element s<sub>i,j</sub> ∈ S corresponds the relation Ri and the attribute Aj, such that: s<sub>j,i</sub> = a if Ai ∈ Rj, otherwise s<sub>j,i</sub> = b.

+**Step 2.**

+Repeat the following process until
+- S has no change
+- OR one row is made up entirely of "a" symbols.

+1. For each X → Y, choose the rows where the elements corresponding to X take the value a.
+2. In those chosen rows (**must be at least two rows**), the elements corresponding to Y also take the value a if **one of** the chosen rows take the value a on Y.

+**Verdict:** Decomposition is lossless if one row is entirely made up by “a” values.

+### Testing for BCNF

+#### Method 1

+To check if a nontrivial dependency α → β causes a violation of BCNF, verify **α+ = R**; that is, it is a superkey for R.

+To check if a relation schema R is in BCNF, check the dependencies in **F+** for violation of BCNF.

+#### Method 2

+An alternative BCNF test is sometimes easier than computing every dependency in F+.

+To check if a relation schema Ri in a decomposition of R is truly in BCNF, we apply this test:

+For each subset X of Ri, computer X+.

+X → (X+|<sub>Ri</sub> − X) violates BCNF, if X+
+|<sub>Ri</sub> − X ≠ ∅ and Ri − X+ ≠ ∅.

+This will show if Ri violates BCNF.

+> X+|<sub>Ri</sub> − X = ∅ means each F.D with X as the left-hand side is trivial;
+>
+> Ri − X+ = ∅ means X is a superkey of R.

+### Lossless Decomposition into BCNF

+D := {R1, R2, ..., Rn}

+While (there exists a Ri ∈ D and Ri is not in BCNF),
+1. find a X → Y in Ri that violates BCNF;
+2. replace Ri in D by (Ri − Y) and (X ∪ Y);

+### Lossless and dependency-preserving decomposition into 3NF

+1. Find a minimal cover G for F.
+2. For each left-hand-side X of a functional dependency that appears in G, create a relation schema in D with attributes { X ∪ {A1} ∪ {A2} ... ∪ {Ak} }, where X -> A1, X -> A2, ..., X -> Ak are the only dependencies in G with X as left-hand-side (X is the key to this relation).
+3. If none of the relation schemas in D contains a key of R, then create one more relation schema in D that contains attributes that form a key of R.
+4. Eliminate redundant relations from the resulting set of relations in the relational database schema.

 ## Data storage